Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Agent Adaptation

 \section{Agent Adaptation}

-Agent adaptation refers to the mechanisms through which agents refine their behavior and decision-making capabilities based on feedback from their interactions with tools, environments, or their own outputs.
-This process is pivotal for enhancing the autonomy, reasoning, and generalization abilities of agents across diverse tasks.
-Broadly, agent adaptation can be categorized into two paradigms: \textbf{A1}, which leverages tool execution results as feedback signals, and \textbf{A2}, which focuses on evaluating the agent's own outputs.
+Agent adaptation refers to the mechanisms through which agents refine their behavior based on feedback from tools, environments, or their own outputs.
+A central design choice is \emph{where} the feedback signal originates, which determines both what the agent can learn and what failure modes remain invisible.
+When the signal comes from tool execution (\textbf{A1}), the agent receives dense, causally grounded feedback tied to specific actions---but this signal is blind to whether the agent's overall reasoning strategy is sound.
+When the signal comes from evaluating the agent's own outputs (\textbf{A2}), the agent can optimize holistic task success---but the sparser, episode-level reward makes credit assignment harder and training less data-efficient.
+This A1/A2 tension between \emph{mechanistic precision} and \emph{strategic flexibility} structures the design space reviewed in this section.

-Formally, let $\mathcal{A}$ denote an agent, parameterized by its internal configuration or policy (which includes prompt templates or model weights), and let $\mathcal{T}$ represent the set of tools accessible to the agent.
-The agent’s performance under a given configuration is evaluated by an objective function $\mathcal{O}(\cdot)$, which provides feedback based on either tool performance or agent output quality.
-Accordingly, the two adaptation paradigms can be formalized as optimization objectives:
+Formally, let $\mathcal{A}$ denote an agent parameterized by its internal configuration or policy (prompt templates or model weights), and let $\mathcal{T}$ represent the set of accessible tools.
+The two paradigms correspond to distinct optimization objectives:

-where $\mathcal{O}_{\text{tool}}$ quantifies the correctness or utility of outcomes derived from tool execution, such as successful code compilation or retrieval precision, and $\mathcal{O}_{\text{agent}}$ measures the quality of the agent’s generated outputs, including reasoning validity, factual accuracy, or alignment with human preferences.
-Here, $\mathcal{A}^{*}$ denotes the optimized agent configuration that maximizes the corresponding feedback objective.
+where $\mathcal{O}_{\text{tool}}$ scores the correctness or utility of tool execution outcomes (e.g., code compilation success, retrieval precision), and $\mathcal{O}_{\text{agent}}$ scores the quality of the agent's generated outputs (reasoning validity, factual accuracy, or preference alignment).
+The distinction has practical consequences: $\mathcal{O}_{\text{tool}}$ yields per-action credit but is silent about reasoning quality, whereas $\mathcal{O}_{\text{agent}}$ captures end-to-end performance but conflates tool-use skill with reasoning skill, complicating diagnosis when either degrades.